hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 * set the scene: I'm a DSpace committer
 * I was hired at UCLA Library in August of 2017
-* VSim use cases and design documents describe what ammounts to a standard repository site
+* VSim use cases and design documents describe what amounts to a standard repository site
 * LET'S USE DSPACE!

 ---